Skip to main content

 Conceptually, this is similar to what buyers do.
 However, unlike buyers who are buying with different assets (ex: trading gold for ETH), stakers are providing liquidity on a gold ↔ gold pair (always at a 1:1 rate).

 This naturally creates a social consensus on the state of the game via the stakers, but it does it in such a way that even if all the stakers collude to set an invalid commitment for the pair they're providing liquidity to, nobody loses any money.
-User as kept safe as they can easily check if the staker is trading gold under the same game rules they are interested in.
-Therefore, you can leverage the benefits of proof-of-stake:
+User are kept safe as they can easily check if the staker is trading gold under the same game rules they are interested in.
+Therefore, you can leverage the benefits of Proof of Stake without many of the downsides.
+Notably,

 1. Without 51% attacks: nobody can force you to swap with their trading pair.